 (Post may contain affiliate links.)

 Just like any food, the flavor of fruit changes with the application of heat during cooking.
 Think of the taste of a tart with fresh berries on top.
-Now thing of a mixed berry cobbler, with those fruits cooked into the dessert itself.
+Now think of a simple berry cobbler, with those fruits cooked into the dessert itself.

 Or, think of the difference between sliced sugared strawberries and strawberry jam.
-Although you can identify both as strawberry, there’s a difference in the flavor of the cooked strawberry jam from the fresh sugared strawberries.
+Although you can identify both as strawberry, there’s a difference in the flavor of the cooked jam from the fresh sugared fruit.

-For cocktails I almost always prefer the flavor of fresh berries.
-And with strawberries, the answer really is always fresh.
+For a strawberry cocktail, I almost always prefer the flavor of fresh berries.
 Every time.

-For more about syrups for cocktails in general, head to my article: All About Simple Syrups.
+For more about simple syrups in general, head to my article: All About Simple Syrups.

 How Does It Work